timotheuslin/ZapNvme.efi/README.md

 ## Known limitations:
-1. Only Linux and Windows (VS2017) builds are tested.
+1. Only Linux(Ubuntu,Arch) and Windows(VS2017) builds are tested.
 Xcode build is not covered.